Product Review

 Laptop access requires unzipping

 The laptop sleeve is accessed via a side zipper with modest padding.
-No quick-access while wearing the pack.
+No quick-access panel while wearing the pack—you'll need to take it off and lay it down.

 Best For